ipod825/understanding-machine-learning-reading-notes/chapter2.md

 # Chapter 2 - A Gentle Start

 This chapter proves how machine learning can succeed.
-By making some assumptions, we will see that machine learning can learn a prediction rule (function) that makes small errors on both training data as well as real world data.
+By making some assumptions, we will see that machine learning can learn a prediction rule (function) that makes small errors on training data as well as on real world data.